IIIF-Commons/biiif/README.md

 # biiif

-A CLI to Build IIIF Collections
+A CLI to Build IIIF Collections (WIP)